Microsoft Excel is a useful business application – in truth, enterprises across the business world use Excel on a daily basis for a myriad of tasks.

-However, the problem with Excel is when companies start using it for things it wasn’t really designed for – like tasks that could be accomplished much more efficiently with a dedicated application.
-In a recent survey we conducted of CFOs, we found that almost 90% still use Excel for business budgeting, even though nearly half felt that they needed better financial forecasting and what-if scenario testing.
+However, the problem with Excel, or similar spreadsheet applications like Google Sheets, is when companies start using it for things it wasn’t really designed for – like tasks that could be accomplished much more efficiently with a dedicated application.
+In a recent survey we conducted of CFOs, we found that almost 90% still use Excel for their business budget, even though nearly half felt that they needed better financial forecasting and what-if scenario testing.

 The Pros of Excel